House votes to hold Mark Meadows in contempt in Jan. 6 probe

-WASHINGTON (AP) — The House voted Tuesday to hold former White House chief of staff Mark Meadows in contempt of Congress after he ceased to cooperate with the Jan.
-6 Committee investigating the Capitol insurrection — making it the first time the House has voted to hold a former member in contempt since the 1830s.
+WASHINGTON (AP) — The House has voted to hold former White House chief of staff Mark Meadows in contempt of Congress after he ceased to cooperate with the Jan.
+6 Committeeinvestigating the Capitol insurrection— making it the first time the chamber has voted to hold a former member in contempt since the 1830s.

 “History will be written about these times, about the work this committee has undertaken,” said Rep. Bennie Thompson, R-Miss., the chairman.
 “And history will not look upon any of you as a martyr.
 History will not look upon you as a victim.”